llatimer031/Latimer-Data-Science-Portfolio/MLStreamlitApp/README.md

 To launch locally:
 1. **Clone the Repository:**
    `git clone repository_url`
+2. **Install dependencies:** Check the requirements.txt file to ensure the proper dependencies are downloaded.
+   `pip install -r requirements.txt`
-2. **Navigate to the proper folder:** Open your terminal and move to the directory containing 'MLStreamlitApp'
+3. **Navigate to the proper folder:** Open your terminal and move to the directory containing 'MLStreamlitApp'
    `cd path/to/MLStreamlitApp`
-3. **Run using the following command:**
+4. **Run using the following command:**
    `streamlit run Main.py`
-4. **Interact with the app:** Explore different datasets, supervised learning models, and tuning parameters using the app features below.
+5. **Interact with the app:** Explore different datasets, supervised learning models, and tuning parameters using the app features below.
-5. **Closing the app:** Close (or kill) the terminal in which the command was run to deactivate the app.
+6. **Closing the app:** Kill the terminal in which the command was run to deactivate the app.

 ## App Features:
 **Data Selection:** Using the sidebar, select a sample dataset or upload a CSV of your own.